adamwdraper/basics/README.md

 import Router from './src/router';

 const router = new Router({
-  // optional root for the uri
+  // optional: root for the uri
   root: '/things',

+  // optional: setup function to be called on construction setup() {
+    // do some work here
+  },

   // example available routes
   routes: {
     '/': 'home',